 Doing stuff on time also helps.
 But nothing is eternal, even you yourself.

-If, because of specifics of your business you can not have neither redundancy or contingency for some core part of your business, expand business as soon as possible.
+If, because of specifics of your business you can not have either redundancy or contingency for some core part of your business, expand the business as soon as possible.
 That is, expand in areas you no longer have this dependency.
 Valid for niche operations that rely on one vendor manufacturing stuff and similar.